 There is a growing list of retail outlets that are choosing to no longer carry Trump brand products, or in some cases no choosing to promote the brand.
 In this case we’re speaking to Ivanka Trump’s products.
 The President has unsurprisingly been very vocal about the lines choosing to part ways with his daughter’s products, … More The Trump Brand

-A coworker wondered why there is such a fuss among some about establishing a wall along the southern border.
-He asked, why shouldn’t we stop the influx of immigrants that are depleting our resources and taking jobs?
+Some wonder why there is such a fuss about establishing a wall along the southern border.
+People ask, why shouldn’t we stop the influx of immigrants that are depleting our resources and taking jobs?
 Why shouldn’t we stop the flow of drugs coming into the country?
-Why shouldn’t we limit the movement … More What’s wrong with a wall?
+Why shouldn’t we limit the movement of violent criminals … More What’s wrong with a wall?